Canary Islands Cruises

 Cruises to Canary Islands

-- Relax on the beaches of the Canaries
+- Relax on the sands of gorgeous beaches

 Landscapes of the Canary Islands • T2129Save to favourites

-- A chance to see ‘shooting stars’ of the Geminid Meteor Shower
+- A chance to see the Geminid Meteor Shower

 - You could also see Mount Teide in Tenerife